Custom Therapeutic Massage

 What is your COVID-19 Protocol?

-We take 30 minutes between clients to deep clean treatment areas as well as all areas touched.
-Temperature is taken and shoes are removed upon arrival and hand sanitizer is provided.
+We take 30 minutes between clients to deep clean treatment areas.
+Air purifiers are run at all times.
+Hand sanitizer is provided.
 We wash our hands thoroughly before and after each massage.
-Masks are worn at all times.
+Shoes may be removed at entry.
+Masks are worn upon request.

 If I am uncomfortable during the massage do I say anything?